SamSam9090/syrianarchive-http/Pages/about/index.md

 Visual documentation aims to strengthen political campaigns of human rights advocates by providing content that supports their campaign.
 This could include content on the violation of children’s rights; sexual and gender based violence; violations against specifically protected persons and objects, or the use of illegal weapons.

-Additionally, visual documentation aims to help human rights activists and Syrian citizens in setting up a memorialisation process and to create dialogues around issues related to peace and justice, to recognize and substantiate the suffering of citizens and provide multiple perspectives on the conflict that acts to prevent revisionist or simplified narratives while raising awareness of the situation in the country and highlighting the futility of violence to next generations.
+Additionally, visual documentation aims to help human rights activists and Syrian citizens in setting up a memorialisation process and to create dialogues around issues related to peace and justice, to recognise and substantiate the suffering of citizens and provide multiple perspectives on the conflict that acts to prevent revisionist or simplified narratives while raising awareness of the situation in the country and highlighting the futility of violence to next generations.
 Video and images often compliments official narratives and press accounts of an event or situation, adding both detail and nuance.
 At other times, they directly rebut certain factual claims and contradict pervasive narratives.

 # Vision